rrweb-cloud/rrwebcloud-example-project/README.md

 ## Configuration

-The rrwebCloud configuration can be found in `src/main.js`.
+The rrwebCloud configuration can be found in `src/rrwebcloud-init.js`.
 It includes examples of:

+- **IMPORTANT**: You must add your `publicAPIKey` in this file.
 - Setting a custom `serverUrl`
 - Configuring `blockSelector`
 - Managing `captureAssets` settings